tinymce/tinymce-docs/enterprise/server.md

 ### Step 3.
 Create a configuration file and configure the allowed origins service

-> **Note:** It is recommended that you use a plain text editor (eg: gedit, vim, emacs, notepad etc) when creating or editing the application.conf file.
+> **Note:** It is recommended that you use a plain text editor (eg: gedit, vim, emacs, notepad etc) when creating or editing the ephox.conf file.
 Do not use editors like Evernote as there is a good chance of smart quotes being used where plain quotes should be used and this will cause the services to fail.

-Services requires a configuration file named `application.conf` to be referenced by the application server.
+Services requires a configuration file named `ephox.conf` to be referenced by the application server.

-The SDK comes packaged with an example configuration file (`examples/sample_application.conf`) that can be used as a reference guide.
+The SDK comes packaged with an example configuration file (`examples/ephox.conf`) that can be used as a reference guide.
 You can use this example file (after modifying it with your settings).
 We recommend that you make a backup of the file before editing it.

 The `allowed-origins` configuration element will need to be specified in order for the spelling server-side component to work.